Change these 5 habits to move your finances forward in the New Year

 #3: Saving without a (financial) plan.

-In addition to building a detailed financial plan, Educators Certified Financial Planner David Giustizia believes it is also essential to choose the right investment vehicles to move that financial plan forward.
+In addition to building a detailed financial plan, Educators Certified Financial Planner professional Shannon Lamont believes it is also essential to choose the right investment vehicles to move that financial plan forward.

-“I feel like one of the biggest gaps for people who save without a financial plan is that their investments don’t align with their goals,” states David.
-“That’s where investors can benefit from working with a Certified Financial Planner Professional or advisor.
-In addition to providing you with strategic advice that factors in both your risk tolerance and investment timeline, a CFP has the capability to view your investment goals objectively.
+“I feel like one of the biggest gaps for people who save without a financial plan is that their investments don’t align with their goals,” states Shannon.
+“That’s where investors can benefit from working with a financial specialist.
+In addition to providing you with strategic advice that factors in both your risk tolerance and investment timeline, a financial specialist has the capability to view your investment goals objectively.
 That will ensure investment decisions are made from a practical, versus an emotional point of view—which is something investors will really appreciate during times of extreme market fluctuation.”

 #4: Paying unnecessary fees and for unused services / memberships.